The Best European Country to Start a Business According to Your Profile

 - The candidate must obtain a favorable report from the Commercial Office.
 The requirement for the visa is requested at this place, and a Business Plan is required.

-Pros of Opening a Business in Spain
+Pros of starting a business in Spain as a foreigner:

 - A dynamic environment for tech and services startups.